CarolMoore19/Topic-Modeling-NTSB-Aviation-Accident-Reports/README.md

 # Text-Analytics-NTSB-Aviation-Accident-Reports

-Class project for Exploratory Text Analytics.
+Topic modeling and t-SNE for class project for Exploratory Text Analytics.